elen

 • Analyze the relationship between health education and health promotion

-• Compare the mortality rates of different countries or regions of a country
+• compare the mortality rates of different countries or regions of a country

-• Classify a specific prevention programme into one of the prevention categories
+• classify a specific prevention programme into one of the prevention categories

-• Examine the cost-benefit ratio of the implementation of a programme
+• examine the cost-benefit ratio of the implementation of a programme

 • Calculate the needs of a health service for a specific health problem